eggonabull/aurant/README.md

 # Aurant.dev

-"We'll take care of the rest" - A modern web application built with Next.js and Rust Axum.
+"We'll take care of the rest" - A modern restaurant POS web application built with Next.js and Rust Axum.

 ## Project Structure